 And by offering to write the article, you get the chance to add a contextual backlink pointing to your site and choose its position and anchor text.

 The future is unpredictable and so are your website’s backlinks.

-As we enter another phase of the post-Penguin era, the importance of focusing on user experience can’t be any clearer.
+As we enter another phase of the search engine marketing era, the importance of focusing on user experience can’t be any clearer.

 Google is rolling out one update after another to ensure every user gets fast, accurate results.